Borderliner/zen-docker-php82/README.md

 - [Devilbox](http://devilbox.org/) (Outdated)

 ### Usage
 - Use `docker-compose up` inside this directory to setup your docker containers and start the main PHP container.
 Everything inside `www` folder will be the root of nginx.
-By default, files will be served from `www/app/public`.
+By default, files will be served from `www/your_app/public`.
 - Use `docker-compose build` to rebuild it in case you've made changes especially to `PHP.Dockerfile`

 ### Config
 - Change `etc/nginx/nginx.conf` value of `root` to the root public folder you want.
 App will be served from here (typically a `public` folder in frameworks like Laravel)
 - You may want to relocate `www/.devcontainer` into `www/your_app/.devcontainer` if your project is in `your_app` folder.
-- Set Nodejs version in PHP.Dockerfile to have the latest node
+- Set Nodejs version in `.env` have the latest node
-- Take a look at `.env` file and change whatever settings you want

 ### Paths
 Nginx URL: <a href="http://localhost/" target="_blank">http://localhost/</a>